 Safety Tips for Traveling to Cancun

-Getting around Cancun can be done safely and easily on foot or by cab, but not everyone enjoys walking.
-If you’re in a group, hiring a bus to take you between locations might be a good option as well.
+Getting around Cancun can be done safely and easily by Uber Rideshare or by foot but not everyone enjoys walking.

 You may want to avoid taking public transportation while you’re in Mexico, especially if you’ve had too much to drink.
-Be wary of strangers who offer rides in their cars – they are often involved in scams that target tourists.

 Taxis are generally safe and reliable; if possible, get one with a working meter rather than an agreed-upon price so that no one tries to con you out of more money at your destination.

-- Steer clear of spots with a bad reputation, known gang activity, or places that give you bad vibes.
+• Steer clear of spots with a bad reputation, known gang activity, or places that give you bad vibes.
 Stick to well-traveled places.

-- Check in with friends and family back home as often as you can.
+• Check-in with friends and family back home as often as you can.
 Make sure someone knows where you’re at and when you expect to check in next.

-- Be aware of your surroundings.
+• Be aware of your surroundings.
 This is a good rule of thumb in general, but it’s especially important when traveling alone.

-- Don’t drink too much.
+• Don’t drink too much.
 Make sure you know your limits.
 Don’t put yourself in a vulnerable position.

-- Only use ATM machines that are found at reputable local banks or those at your resort.
+• Only use ATM machines that are found at reputable local banks or those at your resort.

-- Do not wear expensive jewelry or watches that might attract unwanted attention.
+• Do not wear expensive jewelry or watches that might attract unwanted attention.

-- Avoid taking excessive amounts of cash out and about with you.
+• Avoid taking excessive amounts of cash out and about with you.

 Stick together with your travel companions rather than splitting up, especially when out late at night.
 If you plan to drive, make it a point to travel during daylight hours.